The best flash drives in 2023

 SEE IT

 Why it made the cut: The SanDisk Extreme PRO is the way to go for those wanting speed.
 It has advertised read and write speeds of 420MB/s and 380MB/s, respectively.
-In addition, you can get one with up to 1TB of storage, allowing you to store a lot of files, even ones.
+In addition, you can get one with up to 1TB of storage, allowing you to store a lot of files, even large ones.

 Key features